 Cooking a roast in your wood fired oven

 While Authentic Ovens are fantastic for cooking perfect pizzas, they will also create a heavenly roast.
+Either fast or low and slow.

 Here are some steps to follow when roasting in your oven.
 Remember that cooking time will vary with every cut and size of roast.
 Our best advice is to keep an eye on your roast and use an infrared thermometer to make sure your oven is not too hot and the meat does not burn.
 The use of tinfoil is the best way to control the browning of the meat.